You’re in a pickle.

 But don’t sweat it if your skills don’t lend themselves to being neatly-packed into stand-alone classes -- there are tons of students out there who can use you as a tutor instead.

-In other words, there are more than enough students out there who could benefit from your knowledge and unique style of teaching.
+There are more than enough students out there who could benefit from your knowledge and unique style of teaching.

 Let’s say that you have a background in STEM.